Body Shape Guide

 Somatotypes:Ectomorph, Mesomorph, Endomorph (focuses on metabolism)

 Create length and draw attention away from midsection.
-Use V-necks, show legs, empire waists.
+Use V-necks, show legs, empire waists, monochrome.

 Balance proportions by adding volume to upper body.
-Statement tops, boat necks, dark bottoms.
+Statement tops, boat necks, dark bottoms, A-line skirts.

 Create curves and waist definition.
-Belts, wrap styles, peplums, fit-and-flare.
+Belts, wrap styles, peplums, fit-and-flare, color blocking.

 Balance by adding volume to lower body.
-Full skirts, detailed pants, simple tops.
+Full skirts, detailed pants, wide-leg trousers.

 Embrace and define your natural curves.
 Fitted styles, waist emphasis, avoid boxy.